 for inexperienced users to use the setup described above

-For updating the program, download the current zip file and unpack all files from it to the same directory by overwriting all older files.
-Due to the user account control since Windows 7 the rights of an administrator are required.
+For updating the program, download the current zip archive and unpack all files from it to the same directory by overwriting all older files.
+Depending on the installation directory, since Windows 7 the rights of an administrator may be required for this because of the user account control.

 It is possible to configure Personal Backup in such a way that it can be